Finding a Research Mentor

 - Honors, awards or distinctions (include name of award, granting college/department, and monetary value if appropriate)

 When you contact potential mentors, you may find that one or more of them is unable to accept you into his/her lab.
 This may be due to a variety of circumstances so do not take it personally.
-In such a case, graciously thank him/her for his/her time.
-Make sure you are on time and that you have questions to ask regarding the research and the laboratory environment.
+In such a case, graciously thank them for their time.
+If a faculty does invite you for an interview, make sure you are on time and that you have questions to ask regarding the research and the laboratory environment.
 Be sure to inquire about how your research experience will be structured.

 - Who will supervise and/or direct your research efforts?

-- What precisely will you be doing in the lab?
+- What will you be doing in the lab?

 - What types of lab safety courses are required to work in the lab?